Fumimaro Konoe: Konoe's second premiership, the Matsuoka foreign policy

-Matsuoka was convinced that Barbarossa would be a quick German victory, and he was now opposed to attacking Singapore because he believed it would provoke war with the western allies.
+Matsuoka was convinced that Operation Barbarossa would be a quick German victory, and he was now opposed to attacking Singapore because he believed it would provoke war with the western allies.
 After a series of liaison conferences where Matsuoka argued forcefully in favour of an attack against the Soviet Union and against further expansion southward, the decision was made to invade and occupy the southern half of French Indochina, which was formalized in an imperial conference on 2 July.
 Included in this imperial conference resolution was a statement that Japan would not flinch from war with the U.S. and Britain if necessary.
-Beginning on 10 July Konoe held a series of liaison conferences to discuss the Japanese response to Hull's latest amendment to the draft of understanding.
+Beginning on 10 July, Konoe held a series of liaison conferences to discuss the Japanese response to Hull's latest amendment to the draft of understanding.
 It was decided that a reply would not be given until the Japanese takeover of southern Indochina was complete, hoping that if it went peacefully, perhaps the U.S. could be convinced to tolerate the occupation without intervention.
-On 14 July Matsuoka drafted a response — through illness — which said Japan would not abandon the tripartite pact.
+On 14 July, Matsuoka drafted a response – through illness – which said Japan would not abandon the tripartite pact.
 He attacked Hull's statement, which had been aimed largely at him, and the next day he sent the response to Germany for approval.
 Sending the draft to the Germans without the cabinet's permission was the final straw.
 Konoe and his cabinet resigned en masse and reformed the government without Matsuoka on 16 July, when Matsuoka did not attend due to illness.

 Third government and attempt to avoid war with the United States

-Konoe's third government was formally created on July 18, with admiral Teijiro Toyoda as foreign minister.
-The Roosevelt administration hoped that Matsuoka's dismissal would mean Japan was standing down from continued aggressive action; these hopes were dashed when the French government, after being threatened with military action, allowed the Japanese army to occupy all of French Indochina on July 22.
+The Third Konoe Cabinet was formally created on 18 July 1941, with admiral Teijirō Toyoda as foreign minister.
+The Franklin D. Roosevelt administration hoped that Matsuoka's dismissal would mean Japan was standing down from continued aggressive action; these hopes were dashed when the French government, after being threatened with military action, allowed the Japanese army to occupy all of French Indochina on 22 July.
 Two days later, the U.S. cut off negotiations and froze Japanese assets, the British, Dutch, and Canadian governments following suit shortly thereafter.
 The same day Roosevelt met with Nomura, where he told the ambassador that if Japan would agree to pull out of Indochina and agree to its being granted a status of neutrality, Japanese assets could be unfrozen.
 Roosevelt implied that Japanese expansion in China would be tolerated, but Indochina was a red line.
-He also expressed how disturbed he was that Japan could not see that Hitler was bent on world domination.
+He expressed how disturbed he was that Japan could not see that Hitler was bent on world domination.
 Konoe did not take aggressive action in implementing Roosevelt's offer, and could not restrain militarists, led by Hideki Tojo.
 As minister of war, Tojo regarded the seizure as irreversible due to its approval by the emperor.